-Name of subdivision: = Address: Yes No Are there streams, wetlands, water bodies or watercourses that require protective buffer areas?
+Name of subdivision: Address: Yes No Are there streams, wetlands, water bodies or watercourses that require protective buffer areas?
 Does the parcel(s) contain 100-year floodplain?
 Is there active farmland on the parcel(s)?
 Will the active farmland be preserved?
 Is there active farmland contiguous to the subject parcel(s)?
 Is this an Agricultural Exempt parcel(s)?
 Are there ridgelines that the Town desires to be kept clear of development?
 Could development alter the visual character from off site dramatically?
 Could development alter viewshed vantage points within the property?
 Are there high-quality trees and/or significant groups of trees that should be preserved?
 Is there the potential for significant wildlife habitats or wildlife migration areas?
 Are there endangered or threatened species and/or species of special concern on or adjacent to the property?
 Do any of these significant natural areas extend into abutting properties?
 Are there stone walls and rock outcrops on the site?
 Are there steep slopes to consider?
 Is the parcel adjacent to a public recreational area?
 Are there possibilities for walkway, bikeway and/or trail connections?
 Are there special cultural and/or historic features that should be preserved?
 Is the parcel adjacent or within an officially designated historic site or district?
-Can the development be connected to a public water supply? our the development be connected to a public water suppry :
+Can the development be connected to a public water supply? can the development be connected to a public water supply: Priority resources that must be preserved on the site: December detices.
+Recommendations: Date of Planning Roard eite vieit: